Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Simulation Results

+\textit{(ii) Comparison with Other Methods}: Fig.~\ref{fig:comparison results} shows the convergence curves of all the methods in terms of the reward and three optimization objectives.
+As we can see, the conventional DDPG algorithm shows the weakest performance in both convergence speed and accuracy due to its limited exploration capability, limited analytical capability, and reduced sample efficiency.
+Moreover, the SAC algorithm outperforms the DDPG algorithm due to its enhanced exploration performance.
+In addition, compared to the conventional DDPG algorithm, the diffusion model-based DDPG algorithm achieves a significant improvement, as the diffusion model improves the environment state modeling capability and increases the diversity and quality of decisions.
+Furthermore, we can find that the noise perturbation mechanism is capable of further improving the decision accuracy of the diffusion model-based DDPG algorithm by strengthening exploration while reducing frequent boundary-value explorations in the early training stage.

-Compared to both DDPG and TD3, the proposed GDMDDPG algorithm achieves superior performance across all three optimization metrics.
+Moreover, compared to both DDPG and SAC, the proposed GDMDDPG algorithm achieves superior performance across all three optimization metrics.
 This performance enhancement stems from three improvement factors proposed in this paper.
-First, the diffusion model strengthens the agent ability to analyze environment state, thereby improving decision-making quality.
-Second, noise perturbation mechanism enhances the exploratory capability of the agent within the action space.
+First, the diffusion model strengthens the agent ability to analyze the environment state, thereby improving the quality of the decision-making process.
+Second, the noise perturbation mechanism enhances the exploratory capability of the agent within the action space.
 Finally, the RPER sampling mechanism, which integrates ERE and PER techniques, enables more efficient utilization of experience data.
 Specifically, it avoids forgetting past experiences while increasing the sampling frequency of recent experiences with high learning value.
 This experience sampling mechanism further boosts the learning efficiency of the algorithm.